 The Sussex course brings together education theory and practice encouraging you to critically reflect on approaches to learning and teaching.
 Excellent teachers from our partnership schools are seconded to the tutor team and contribute additional currency to teaching and trainee support.

 You will attend a full-time three week induction course on our campus during September in preparation for starting your school placement.

 Full-time candidates spend Mondays to Thursdays training in one of our partnership schools and attending the University Campus on Fridays for lectures, workshops and seminars with our team of experienced subject tutors.
-Part-time candidates also attend the university on Fridays and train for two days a week in school in year 1 and three days in year 2.
+Part-time candidates also attend the university on Fridays and train for two days a week in school.

 Over the year you will be placed in two different schools and will be required to pass both placements.
 Additional assessments are via a Masters level essay submitted in late February and an innovative Viva style Masters level exit interview at the end of the course.